mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * reset the leaves in P.unmerged_leaves to blanks
 * remove P.unmerged_leaves from all unmerged_leaves lists
 * truncate the ratchet tree as described in {{remove}}
+Note that no recomputation is needed if the tree hash of S is unchanged since the last time P was updated.
+This is the case for computing or processing a Commit whose UpdatePath traverses P, since the Commit itself resets P.  (In other words, it is only necessary to recompute the original sibling tree hash when validating group's tree on joining.)
+More generally, if none of the entries in `P.unmerged_leaves` is in the subtree under S (and thus no nodes were truncated), then the original tree hash at S is the tree hash of S in the current tree.

+If it is necessary to recompute the original tree hash of a node, the efficiency of recomputation can be improved by caching intermediate tree hashes, to avoid recomputing over the subtree when the subtree is included in multiple parent hashes.
+A subtree hash can be reused as long as the intersection of the parent's unmerged leaves with the subtree is the same as in the earlier computation.
 For example, in the following tree:

 ~~~~~